 If you plan on passing down

-And if you are keeping clothes to repurpose them for any other reasons, make sure to do so immediately.
+And if you are keeping clothes to repurpose them, make sure to do so immediately.
 Making a pillow covering out of your daughter’s tops?
 Then set a date and get on it.
 If not, then donate or trash these items before you accumulate a pile of “well-intentioned” clutter.

 For some creative ways to repurpose

 Because kids outgrow their clothes very quickly (I probably don’t need to tell you that), there are stages in their development where it doesn’t make sense to buy lots of

 This evaluation is all about determining any DIY you need to do such as adding another